CRASHARKI/cttr-tp/README.md

 -   NTSC-J (SLPM-66090)
 ## Content
 These are the improved textures included in this pack:
 -   Upscaled characters and Skins.
-(WIP)
 -   Controller layout.
 (PS2, NGC and XBOX - Leave the folder of the layout you want and delete the other 2 folders)
 -   Custom Gift Shop icons for the cars (Manually rendered recreations of the originals) (Delete this folder if you prefer the original upscaled icons).
 -   Driving general frontend.